-eCommerce has become a normal part of life almost everywhere on the globe.
-Its average penetration (share of sales made online) in 2021 was about 20% worldwide, and it is expected to slowly but steadily grow by 1 percentage point annually.
+eCommerce has revolutionized the way people shop, and it has become a pervasive part of daily life across the world.
+As of 2022, e-commerce’s average penetration rate (i.e., the share of sales made online) was around 20% globally, and it will likely grow steadily by about 1 percentage point each year.

-By far most of the Chinese eCommerce transactions, about 80%, are happening in eCommerce marketplaces: platforms that provide merchants with simple tools to create and manage their shops and customers – with convenient and safe shopping experience.
-In this article we will have a look at this fascinating landscape and list the top 15 Chinese eCommerce websites.
-Most of the websites in this list are marketplaces, with a few examples of brand eCommerce websites.
-We’ll look at the history and unique features of all of them.
+What’s more, the vast majority of Chinese eCommerce transactions (around 80%) occur on eCommerce marketplaces, which offer merchants simple tools to manage their stores and customers a convenient and safe shopping experience.
+In this article, we’ll take a closer look at this fascinating landscape and explore the top 15 Chinese eCommerce websites, most of which are marketplaces, along with a few examples of brand eCommerce websites.

 1. Taobao (淘宝)